Hirwa9/ESG-website/README.md

 <!-- - [License](#license) -->

 ## Installation
 You can download the project files and work on them locally.
-You can also request images and more large files of the project by [directly messaging us](tel:+250785459848).
+You can also request images and more large files of the project by directly messaging us at **+250785459848**.

 ## Usage